Headless commerce is a form of online commerce that helps many big brands do business.

 But that begs the question: Where did headless commerce come from and why has it become popular, if not the norm?

 Customers Expect Much More

 As consumers, today's ecommerce world spoils us.
-However, that means as business owners we have to adapt to what the customers are used to.
+However, that means as business owners, we have to adapt.

 No longer are two-week delivery times acceptable.
 No longer is a five-to-10-second load time OK on a website.